markgowen/airbnb-clone/README.md

 ## Credits

-This project was developed by following a tutorial by [Coding with Antonio](https://www.youtube.com/c/CodingwithAntonio).
+This project was developed by following a tutorial by [Code with Antonio](https://www.youtube.com/@codewithantonio).
 Thank you to Antonio for creating such a helpful resource!

 ## License